-Since its inception, MAHR has helped save, transition, and place close to 2,000 former racehorses of all ages and abilities.
+Since its inception, MAHR has helped save, transition, and place more than 2,000 former racehorses of all ages and abilities.
 In addition to purchasing Thoroughbreds from auctions and feed lots, MAHR also transitions horses off the track, working closely with Maryland’s Beyond the Wire program, and handling aftercare at Delaware Park in partnership with the track, owners, and trainers, and CANTER Delaware.
 Horses are rehabbed as needed and all necessary veterinary, farrier, and dental work is provided.
 Horses are evaluated under saddle and schooled until adopted out as sport or pleasure horses.
 MAHR also has horses available as pasture pets and companions.

 Adoption fees are well below market value, up to approximately $2,500 for a sound horse with no restrictions, and ownership is transferred upon adoption.
 Safety and suitability are of the utmost importance when matching horses and adopters.
 Adopters have ranged in age from 9 to

 70 and have included beginners and amateurs as well as top professionals.

 MAHR was one of a few programs to be selected to participate in the initial $1 million ASPCA Rescuing Racers Initiative and has received annual support since.